-What I’ve learned in the last couple months is that it’s so important to listen to your body, your health, yourself and your needs.
+What I’ve learned in the last couple of months is that it’s so important to listen to your body, your health, yourself and your needs.
 Sometimes you just need to take a step back, tone everything down – even the way you travel.
 In the spirit of ease, my boyfriend and I went on a long weekend to Stockholm, Sweden.
-The goal of the trip was mostly to visit family and do as little as possible – an homage to slow travel, sometimes quite literally.
+The goal of the trip was mostly to visit family and do as little as possible – a homage to slow travel, sometimes quite literally.

-Sometimes, when travelling we lose sight of why we travel.
+Sometimes, when travelling, we lose sight of why we travel.
 We get caught up in to-see and to-do lists.
 Visit this museum and that one.
 We should see Södermalm, Östermalm, and whatever other -malm that is the touristic Valhalla.
-We have to get to old town (Gamla Stan), new town and whatever other town.
+We have to get to old town (Gamla Stan), new town, and whatever other town.